CoolMonii/Super-Windows-11/README.md

 # Super-11

-> A minimal, privacy-respecting Windows 11 Pro image built with [MSMG Toolkit](https://msmgtoolkit.in/).
+> A minimal, privacy-respecting Windows 11 IoT image built with [MSMG Toolkit](https://msmgtoolkit.in/).
 Reduced RAM footprint, smaller ISO, and no telemetry out of the box.

 -----

 ## Overview

-This is a custom Windows 11 Pro build stripped of consumer bloat, tracking services, and legacy components that ship with retail Windows but serve no purpose on a clean workstation.
+This is a custom Windows 11 IoT Enterprise LTSC build stripped of consumer bloat, tracking services, and legacy components that ship with retail Windows but serve no purpose on a clean workstation.
 The result is a leaner install that boots faster, uses less memory at idle, and doesn’t phone home.

 -----